pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I am working on it now.
 * My colleague works all the time!

----

-Ana:How long have you been working with him?

-Bob: He's on my team but I don't work with him directly.

----

 ## hold held held (irr)
 * We will hold a meeting much later.